gdh1995/vimium-c/README.md

 * on an editable rich text iframe box: `<Esc>` will not focus the upper frame unless it's held on
 * image viewer: support `<c-+>` (also `<c-=>`) and `<c-->` to zoom in/out images
 * fix vomnibar may shake on the list's length changing
-* fix a rare case that some web page may break because Vimium++'s code throws errors
+* fix a rare case that some web page may break because Vimium C's code throws errors
 * fix a regression that some tips on HUD were missing
 * fix a long-term bug that history cache may not be cleaned out when some history items are removed